Timinator2000/Algorithm_X/08 - your turn/02 - dumbbells solver.md

 The requirements are straightforward.
 Some locations on the floor are marked and one end of a dumbbell _must_ cover each marked location.
 Every other location on the floor _may_ or _may not_ be covered.
 Any location that gets covered can only be covered one time since the puzzle states, “the dumbbells can touch but not cross each other.

 How about the actions you can take to build a solution?
 This puzzle looks very similar to Dominoes Solver in that regard.
-Combine what you learned on Dominoes Solver with the sills you solidified on Shikaku Solver and you should have a clear path forward.
-Of course, you’ll need to make sure you properly add precision to the requirements and actions, as was discussed in the approach Mrs. Knuth – Part III.
+Combine what you learned on Dominoes Solver with the skills you solidified on Shikaku Solver and you should have a clear path forward.
+Of course, you will need to make sure you properly add precision to the requirements and actions, as was discussed in the approach to Mrs. Knuth – Part III.

 # Memory to Avoid Duplicates

-Because there is a unique solution to every Test Case, you may use a `break` statement as soon as Algorithm X returns the first solution.
+Because there is a unique solution to every test case, you may use a `break` statement as soon as Algorithm X returns the first solution.
 Dumbbells Solver is a great fit for Algorithm X and your solver should find the first solution very fast on every test case.

 I was surprised that I did not see an increase in speed when I added memory to my DumbbellsSolver.
 When a call is made to `self._remember(self, item_to_remember: tuple)` AlgorithmXSolver looks for the item in its memory and if that item is already in memory, the attribute `self.solution_is_valid` is set to `False`.
 I added the following lines to code to my DumbbellsSolver to take a look at how often memory was causing backtracking.